-License Use Management Version 5.1.1 Compatibility
+License Use Management Version 5.1.2 Compatibility

-Version 5.1.1 is a new product and has no backward compatibility with previous releases of License Use Management .
-No upgrade is possible from previous releases of License Use Management to version 5.1.x.
-However, both version 4.6.8 and version 5.1.1 can coexist on the same machine.
+License Use Management Runtime Version 5.1.2 is the product upgrade of License Use Management Version 5.1.1.
+No upgrade is possible from the release 4.6.8 to 5.1.x of License Use Management.
+However, both version 4.6.8 and version 5.1.x can coexist on the same machine.